-Myers Disposition-On November 30, 2022, we entered into an agreement (the "Agreement") and sold the Company's 50% ownership interest in its partnership with Myers & Sons Construction L.P. for \$18 million in cash.
-In accordance with the Agreement's payment terms, the Company is to receive \$12 million in January of 2023 and a series of three \$2 million payments due by various dates in 2023, 2025 and 2027.
+Myers Disposition-On November 30, 2022, we sold the Company's 50% ownership interest in its partnership with Myers for \$18 million in cash.
+In accordance with the Agreement's payment terms, the Company received two payments totaling \$14 million in the first quarter of 2023, and two additional payments of \$2 million each are due by the end of 2025 and 2027, respectively.
 The disposition is consistent with the Company's strategic shift to reduce its portfolio of low-bid heavy highway and water containment & treatment projects in order to reduce risk and improve the Company's margins and to focus on its strategic geographies outside of California.
+The disposition represented a strategic shift that had a major effect on our operations and consolidated financial results, and accordingly, the historical results of Myers have been presented as discontinued operations in our Consolidated Statements of Operations.
+Prior to being disclosed as a discontinued operation, the results of Myers were included within our Transportation Solutions segment.
+The following discussion reflects continuing operations only, unless otherwise indicated.
 See Note 4 - Dispositions for further discussion.